Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Experiments

-\paragraph{Axis 3: Output Form: Categorical vs. Numeric Thematic Fit Scoring} Each experiment may generate one of two forms of output: a numeric thematic fit score (\experiment{x.1}) or a predefined thematic fit category (\experiment{x.2}).
+\paragraph{Axis 3: Output {(Categorical vs. Numeric Scoring)}} Each experiment may generate one of two forms of output: a numeric thematic fit score (\experiment{x.1} in Table~\ref{tab:OverviewT}) or a predefined thematic fit category (\experiment{x.2}).
 The numeric thematic fit score (numeric score, hereafter) is a numeric value in the range [0,1].
-The predefined thematic fit categories (categorical score, hereafter) are {'Near-Impossible', 'Low', 'Medium', 'High', or 'Near-Perfect'}.
-These output score categories are then converted to the following numeric values: (0.0, 0.25, 0.5, 0.75, 1.0), respectively, in a post-processing script, in order to compute a correlation score compared to the human ratings.
+The predefined thematic fit categories (categorical score, hereafter) are {`Unlikely/Impossible', `Low', `Medium', `High', or `Perfect'}.
+These output score categories are then converted to the following numeric values: (0.0, 0.25, 0.5, 0.75, 1.0), respectively, in a post-processing script, for evaluation purposes (see \S\ref{sec:Eval}).
+In \experiment{3.x} and \experiment{4.x}, the model is asked to generate a justification for the score it assigns to the input, based on its previous \stepByStepPrompting\ reasoning output.